wangjiezhe/awesome-stars/README.md

 ## Makefile

-- [game-programmer](https://github.com/miloyip/game-programmer) - A Study Path for Game Programmer
-- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [learnhaskell](https://github.com/bitemyapp/learnhaskell) - Learn Haskell
 - [gitmagic](https://github.com/blynn/gitmagic) - A guide to using Git
 - [Inconsolata-LGC](https://github.com/MihailJP/Inconsolata-LGC) - Inconsolata LGC extension